RadhaGupta121/RadhaGupta121/README.md

 - 👋 Hi, I’m @RadhaGupta121
 - 👀 I’m interested in Software Engineering and Web Development
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...https://linkedin.com/in/radha-gupta-941974239